 - Income tax

-- Corporation tax (only applicable to companies with legal personality)
+- Corporate tax (applies only to companies with legal personality)

 You can of course also contact Holland Startup for help with Dutch business tax.

-In the Netherlands, companies are required to keep business records.
+In the Netherlands, companies are obliged to keep a business administration.
 Every entrepreneur is legally obliged to keep this administration for 7 years.
 The Business Administration includes:

 – Invoices sent and received